rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

   - Any image pulled from another source should provide a reference to the source directly underneath the image.
   - Add social media icons with their links for twitter, Facebook, and LinkedIn at the bottom of the blog post.
+(Information Development provides a template for this that you can add to your blog.)

 - Reference section: If your content uses a lot of content from another source, provide a Reference section at the bottom of the blog post with a link to the reference.

-Think “be helpful” rather than trying to sell a product or service. *What* does the product do? *How* does it help the customer?
+-  Think “be helpful” rather than trying to sell a product or service. *What* does the product do? *How* does it help the customer?

    - Write a good lede: When crafting your lede, consider how the information in your post helps customers.
-An announcement of a new product is not a lede, but that product’s money-saving capacity may well be one!
-For example:
+An announcement of a new product is not a lede, but that product’s money-saving capacity may well be one.
+For
+     example:

-   Not good: “Today Rackspace is pleased to announce the release of four new features in Office 365.”
+     Not good: Today Rackspace is pleased to announce the release of four new features in Office 365.

-   Good: “Increased storage, security, and cost-saving measures are now available to enhance the already-robust Office 365 suite available from Rackspace, making it even more attractive to a wider variety of business users.”
+     Good: Increased storage, security, and cost-saving measures are now available to enhance the already-robust Office 365 suite available from Rackspace, making it even more attractive to a wider variety of business users.

    - Stay focused on your topic: If you find yourself straying, you may have enough material for a series.
 It’s okay to break up a big topic into more digestible bites.
 Formulas like How to, Top 5 or 10, and curated lists tend to do well.

    - Show don’t tell.
 Can you create a graphic or image, or add a screen shot to illustrate your point?

    - Avoid jargon.
 Rackers (and the entire tech industry) tend to speak in jargon.
 Unless your post is aimed at a technical audience, use plain English.
 There is never a reason to use business jargon.

    - Link link link: A first product mention?
 Link to the product page.
 Outside accolades?
 Link to it.
 Citing a study or source or article?
 Link to it.
      Have we written about it before?
 Link to it.
 Mention a partner or customer?
 Link to their site.

    - Keep it concise: The Internet has shrunken everyone’s attention span.
      Say it once, say it well.
 No need to repeat the same information in different format.
 Similarly, keep paragraphs short.
 Long blocks of text are intimidating.
 Use concrete examples whenever possible.
 If you get stuck, don’t fret.
 Just send your draft to the blog team.
 We’re here to help.

 Voice and tone